 The Induction Phase of Atkins is the most difficult one but can also bring the best results.

-While the results of this stage come quickly, there are numerous rules to follow, and several side effects to contend with.
+While the results of this stage come quickly, there are numerous rules to follow, and several side effects.

 The Induction Phase Of Atkins Is Designed To Shock

-Since this is the Induction Phase and the person is attempting to shock their body into this new way of living there are many other things that must be cut from regular diet.
+Since this is the Induction Phase and the person is attempting to shock their body into this new way of living there are many other things that must be cut from a regular diet.